 - Audit Fees: Classes attended for audit purposes are assessed at the same rate as classes attended for credit.

 - Tuition Reduction forms must be submitted to the Benefits Department by the first day of the semester (see: Academic Calendar).
 The faculty/staff reduction does not apply to the tuition differential for volunteer faculty.
 Please contact the University Benefits office for more information on qualifications and deadlines.

 - Tuition Errors: Students are responsible for paying their full, correct tuition and fees.
 If an error has been made in the computation of tuition, the student is liable for paying the difference upon notification.
 Errors in the students favor are promptly reimbursed.

 - If your tuition is paid by a third party (i.e. state agency, military, employer, private scholarships, AMERICOR benefits, etc.), payment vouchers must be received by the first day of the semester (see: Academic Calendar).
 If you have questions, please call Income Accounting at (801) 581-7344.

-- Reminder: All Graduate, Undergraduate, Medical, and Law students who fail to pay tuition by the due date will have their classes cancelled.
+- Reminder: All Graduate, Undergraduate, Medical, Dental, and Law students who fail to pay tuition by the due date may have their classes cancelled.

 |For other important deadlines, including the last day to add and drop classes, see the Academic Calendar